Venkat-Rajgopal/venkat-rajgopal.github.io/_posts/2020-01-03-Kulback Leibler Divergence.md

 comments: true
 ---
 # Introduction
-To measure the difference between two probability distributions over the same variable x, a measure, called the **Kullback-Leibler divergence** is used.
+To measure the difference between two probability distributions over the same variable $x$, a measure, called the **Kullback-Leibler divergence** is used.

 The KL divergence is non-symmetric between two probability distributions $p(x)$ and $q(x)$, denoted as $D_{KL}(p(x)||q(x))$ is used to measure the information loss when $q(x)$ is used to approximate $p(x)$.

 $D_{KL}(p(x)||q(x))$ = $\sum_{x \in X}p(x) \frac{p(x)}{q(x)}$

 Typically $p(x)$ represents the true distribution of data or a precisely calculated theoretical distribution.